 If you want a flush right away, you can powder the niacin tablet.
 This is easily done by crushing it between two spoons.
 Powdered niacin on an empty stomach can result in a flush within minutes.
 Sustained release niacin is often advertised as not causing a flush at all.
 This claim may not be completely true; sometimes the flush is just postponed.
 It would probably be difficult to determine your saturation level with a sustained- or time-released product.
 They are also more costly.
 But the biggest reason to avoid sustained-release niacin is that most reports of side effects stem from use of that form.

-There is nothing wrong with niacinAMIDE, by the way.
-That form of vitamin B-3 is frequently found in multiple vitamins and B-complex preparations.
-Niacinamide does not cause a flush at all.
-In my opinion, it is less effective in inducing relaxation and calming effects.
-Niacinamide also does not lower serum cholesterol.
-This is an important distinction to make when purchasing.
+There are two commonly available forms of no-flush niacin, niacinamide and inositol hexaniacinate.
+These forms of vitamin B-3 are the ones frequently found in multiple vitamins and B-complex preparations.
+In most persons, niacinamide and inositol hexaniacinate do not cause a flush at all.
+In my opinion, inositol hexaniacinate is less effective than plain niacin.
+Niacinamide does not lower serum cholesterol.
+These are important distinctions to make when purchasing.

 It is a good idea to take all the other B-complex vitamins in a separate supplement in addition to the niacin.
 The B-vitamins, like professional baseball players, work best as a team.
 Still, the body seems to need proportionally more niacin than the other B vitamins.
 Even the U.S. Recommended Daily Allowance (RDA) for niacin is much more than for any other B-vitamin.
 Many physicians consider the current RDA for niacin of only 20 mg to be way too low for optimum health.
 While the government continues to discuss this, it is possible to decide for yourself based on the success of doctors that use niacin for their patients every day.